zoltan-nz/kafka-spark-project/docs/final-report.md

 ## System components

-In modern architecture, the user interaction exposed to a frontend web application.
-The web application connects to a server based backend API, which has access to other part of a cluster.
-That cluster should be scalable and should manage high volume of data flow.
+In modern cloud based architecture, the user interaction exposed to a frontend web application.
+The web application connects to a server based backend API, which has access to other part of the cluster.
+This cluster should be scalable and should manage high frequency data flow.

 The following graph help us to see the individual components of this project and how they connect together.